 - Onboard data for reporting and analysis - import your first party data for enhanced analytics with Modular Dashboard.

 - Onboard data for measurement, attribution and optimization - bring your first party audience data sets to Data Mining Console to model audiences based on your first party data sets and MediaMath campaign data.

 What to Expect During the Setup Process

-There are several steps to getting started with data onboarding:
+There are several steps to begin onboarding data:

 - Engage with the partnerships team.
 They will ask to review the required information below, help you establish data vendor account credentials and, in some cases, determine the structure of a commercial agreement (i.e. for 3rd party data providers).

 - For cookie-based data onboarding: MediaMath and the data provider must sync identifiers to allow for use of user data keyed to the consumer’s identity.
 This is an asynchronous process set up by MediaMath support so that the data provider can refer to a user by their MediaMath Unique User ID (MM UUID).
-NOTE: For mobile advertising ID (MAID) users, there is no syncing process required and the MAIDs can be provided directly to MediaMath provided the correct declaration within the file header.
+NOTE: For mobile advertising IDs (MAIDs), there is no syncing process required and the MAIDs can be provided directly to MediaMath, provided the correct declaration within the file header.

 - Reach out to email@example.com to gain API access for your company.